eugeniaring/shazam-like-telegram-bot/README.md

 ## Detailed description of the project

-The article with the explanations is [How to build a Shazam-like Web Application using Python]()
+The article with the explanations is [How to build a Shazam-like Telegram Bot using Python](https://towardsdatascience.com/how-to-build-a-shazam-like-telegram-bot-using-python-98dc081c53d5?sk=ab629aad0f5fe7810027cdce5ee4165b)

 ## Tools used in the project